Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Emergence of Global Symmetries in the Bulk

 \section{Emergence of Global Symmetries in the Bulk}

 Let us next discuss the emergence of global symmetries in the holographic bulk.
-Prior to the ensemble average, the bulk is related to the Maxwell-Chern-Simons theory \cite{Gukov:2004id,Ashwinkumar:2021kav}
+As reviewed above, the bulk dual to the average of a Narain ensemble is an exotic theory of quantum gravity defined as a sum over geometries that each support an Abelian Chern-Simons theory.
+However, prior to the ensemble average, the bulk dual of a particular member of the ensemble is related to Maxwell-Chern-Simons theory \cite{Gukov:2004id,Ashwinkumar:2021kav}

 where $e^2$ is the coupling that has dimensions of mass, and $\lambda^{-1}$ is a dimensionless, symmetric, positive definite matrix with a determinant one.
 Given that $e^2$ is dimensionful, the Maxwell term is irrelevant and therefore the Chern-Simons term is expected to dominate in the IR.
 This corresponds to the topological limit $e^2\rightarrow \infty$, which leaves only the Chern-Simons term.
-The effect of the Maxwell term, however, still remains, since the quantization conditions for the gauge fields in the topological limit depend on the parameters $\lambda$, and hence on a point of the corresponding moduli space $\mathcal{M}_Q$.
+The effect of the Maxwell term, however, still remains, since the quantization conditions for the gauge fields in the topological limit depend on the parameters $\lambda$, and hence on a point of the corresponding moduli space.
+Note that this duality involves a fixed bulk topology, and is an extension of the traditional $3D$ Chern-Simons/rational CFT correspondence~\cite{Witten:1988hf}, as discussed in~\cite{Gukov:2004id}.

 As pointed out in \cite{Ashwinkumar:2021kav}, with standard boundary conditions imposed, the wavefunction of Maxwell-Chern-Simons theory matches the partition function of an irrational CFT with dependence on Narain moduli space (up to an overall constant) \cite{Gukov:2004id}, thereby realizing the holography duality prior to averaging.
 The same T-duality symmetries described earlier still exist for the Maxwell-Chern-Simons theory, where the mapping between different points in moduli space corresponds to a mapping between different points in theory space for the Maxwell-Chern-Simons theory.